icgrp/ese532_handouts/ese532_handouts/hw3/homework_submission.md

     5. Validate your design and report on any discrepancies.

 ## Deliverables
-In summary, upload the following in their respective links in canvas:
+In summary, upload the following in their respective links in canvas.
+Name your submission files with your PennKey:
   - a tarball containing the 4 projects with your modified code.
     ````{admonition} Quick linux commands for tar files
     :class: dropdown, tip